kopsha/hopeless-programming/README.md

 > Why would you store any product ids in the template model?
 I cannot imagine.

-And I think we have seen this function above, so we are at the end of our trip.
+And I think we have seen this function just before, so we are at the end of our trip.
+What a terrible journey.

-What a horrile journey...
-I'll never recover from this.
+I'll never recover from this!

 ---